-“When you make illustrations, you’re supposed to have a subtext; you’re not just communicating words—you’re actually adding another story altogether.”
+“When you make an illustration art, you’re supposed to have a subtext; you’re not just communicating words—you’re actually adding another story altogether.”

-What’s the first thing that comes to mind when you think of ‘Illustrations’?
+What’s the first thing that comes to mind when you think of an ‘Illustration art’?
 It could be your favorite storybook when you were little, or the vector graphics you see online.
 Whatever it is, we can all agree that illustrations are more than just fun and whimsical art.

 ‘Developing a Creative Eye for Graphic Design’ is a blog series that shares first-hand knowledge and experiences from DotYeti’s creative team.
 In this series, we’ll be talking about the magical world of illustrations.
 Our Art Yeti, Gavino will be sharing his knowledge about illustrations and the basic concepts to grasp if you’re an aspiring illustrator.